elaewin/class_01_demo/README.md

 # class_01_demo
-Repo for first day of codefellows work
+Repo for first day of codefellows work.

+This is awesome.